datopia/pixyll/_drafts/hitchhiker.md

 datastructure to build distributed databases on top.
 You can also watch David Greenberg's [Strange Loop talk](https://www.youtube.com/watch?v=jdn617M3-P4) to learn more about its motivation and some of the implementation details.
-In its merkelized version it is in our opinion a far better choice to implement high performing data storage solutions like blockchains or p2p filesystems than direct materialization of DAGs or chains.
+In its merklized version it is in our opinion a far better choice to implement high performing data storage solutions like blockchains or p2p filesystems than direct materialization of DAGs or chains.
 To make retrieval convenient we have furthermore build on a sound and declarative query language to leverage the